 - Medical Records:

 Employee medical records will be maintained for thirty years.
 Such records include medical histories; the results of medical exams and lab tests; first aid records; and descriptions of treatments and prescriptions.
-Medical records will be maintained by treating physician and/or Human resource Services.
+Medical records will be maintained by the treating physician and/or Human Resource Services.

 - Employee Exposure & Medical Record Analysis:

 Each analysis using exposure or medical records will be preserved and maintained for at least thirty years.